Christian-2003/password-vault/WISHLIST.md

 * Swipe in MainActivity to scroll between fragments
 * License and Used Software in Settings
 * Link to Github and Bug reports in settings
+* Make appearance and disappearance of search bar in `EntriesFragment` animated
+* Show current sorting in `EntriesFragment`

 <br>